SuGO Downloads

 SuGO_Team_Registration.pdf

-This form is used to establish SuGO teams at an event.
-It assign people to SuGO Teams.
-It established the team namer and number, and assigns people to each team.
-The form includes name, age and guardian contact info.
+This form is used to establish SuGO teams at an event, and assign people to those Teams.
+It establishes the team name and number, and records: name, age and guardian contact info.

 SuGO_Table_Tents.pdf